yonkahlon/Zenject/README.md

 - You want to use custom attributes to determine how classes are bound to the container
 - You want to automatically bind all classes that implement a given interface within a given namespace or assembly

 Using "convention over configuration" can allow you to define a framework that other programmers can use to quickly and easily get things done, instead of having to explicitly add every binding within installers.
-This is the philosophy that is followed by frameworks like Ruby on Rails, ASP.NET MVC, Django, etc.
+This is the philosophy that is followed by frameworks like Ruby on Rails, ASP.NET MVC, etc.  Of course, there are both advantages and disadvantages to this approach.

 They are specified in a similar way to <a href="#non-generic-bindings">Non Generic bindings</a>, except instead of giving a list of types to the `Bind()` and `To()` methods, you describe the convention using a Fluent API.
 For example, to bind `IFoo` to every class that implements it in the entire codebase: